diaspora/diaspora/README.markdown

 Create your first post.

-    rake post['hello world']
+    rake new_post["hello world"]

-This will put a new post in source/_posts with a name like like `2011-07-3-hello-world.markdown` in the `source/_posts` directory.
+This will put a new post with a name like like `2011-07-3-hello-world.markdown` in the `source/_posts` directory.
 Open that file in your favorite text editor and you'll see a block of [yaml front matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) which tells Jekyll how to processes posts and pages.

     ---
+    layout: post
-    title: Hello World
+    title: "Hello World"
     date: 2011-07-03 5:59
-    layout: post
+    comments: true
+    categories:
     ---

 Now beneath the yaml block, go ahead and type up a sample post, or use some [inspired filler](http://baconipsum.com/).
 If you're running the watcher, save and refresh your browser and you